 Previously, Mr. Dunn served five years as CEIWR-HEC's Chief of the Water Resource Systems Division leading the Center's development and application of Flood Damage Analysis, Ecosystem Restoration, and System Analysis software packages.
 Mr. Dunn served as project manager for CEIWR-HEC's work in support of CETAD on the Helmand Valley Water Management Plan for Afghanistan; and, in support of CEGRD as the team lead for data and water systems modeling for the Tigris and Euphrates River Basins in Iraq.

-Mr. Dunn began his career with USACE at CEIWR-HEC as a Senior Hydraulic Engineer in the Water Resource Systems Division and Planning Analysis Division, working on the Flood Impact Analysis (HEC-FIA) software and its incorporation into the Corps Water Management System (CWMS).
+Mr. Dunn began his career with USACE at CEIWR-HEC as a Senior Hydraulic Engineer working on the Flood Impact Analysis (HEC-FIA) software and its incorporation into the Corps Water Management System (CWMS).
 Mr. Dunn also worked on the integration of HEC-FDA (Flood Damage Reduction Analysis) and HEC-FIA; and, served as CEIWR-HEC's Project Manager for the Center's role in the Sacramento/San Joaquin Comprehensive Study.

 Mr. Dunn holds Bachelors and Masters of Science degrees in Civil Engineering from The Pennsylvania State University; is a registered Professional Engineer in the State of Oregon; an active member of the American Society of Civil Engineers (ASCE); and, is a Diplomate of the American Academy of Water Resources Engineers (D.WRE).
-Mr. Dunn's technical specialties include: flood risk management and impact analysis; planning analysis; risk analysis, levee certification, river hydraulics, water surface profile modeling, stream stability and scour; surface water hydrology; storm water management, urban drainage design; watershed analysis; IWRM; soil erosion control; ecosystem restoration; and GIS; along with extensive teaching experience.
+Mr. Dunn's technical specialties include: flood risk management and impact analysis; planning analysis; risk analysis, levee certification, river hydraulics, surface water hydrology, storm water management, urban drainage design; watershed analysis; IWRM; along with extensive teaching experience.